Skip to main content Link Search Menu Expand Document (external link)

 • Enumerate and Reduce FSMs:

-• Understand the concept of state equivalence and reduction to minimize the number of states in an FSM.
+• Explain the concept of state equivalence and reduction to minimize the number of states in an FSM.

 • Calculate the number of possible FSMs based on given bits for states, inputs, and outputs.